act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 ---
-name: Image accessible name is filename
+name: Filename is valid accessible name
 description: |
   This rule checks that image elements that use their source filename as their accessible name do so without loss of information to the user.